retrogeek46/ahkConfig/README.md

 # AHK Config
 This is my AHK config file for macro's and keybinds.
-It is application specific and uses an INI file for reading tokens which are used during SSH connections.
+It is application specific and uses an INI file for reading sensitive keys.

 # Application Macro's
 - Azure Data Studio